Material Product System

-Material Product System (MPS) refers to the system of national accounts used by 16 Leninist countries for different lengths of time, including the former Soviet Union and the Eastern Bloc countries (until around 1990), Cuba, China (1952-1992) and several other Asian countries The MPS has now been replaced by the UNSNA accounts in most countries that used MPS, although some countries such as Cuba and North Korea have continued to use MPS alongside UNSNA-type accounts.
+Material Product System (MPS) refers to the system of national accounts used by 16 Communist countries for different lengths of time, including the former Soviet Union and the Eastern Bloc countries (until around 1990), Cuba, China (1952–1992) and several other Asian countries.
+The MPS has now been replaced by the UNSNA accounts in most countries that used MPS, although some countries such as Cuba and North Korea have continued to use MPS alongside UNSNA-type accounts.
 Today it is difficult to obtain detailed information about accounting systems which are an alternative to UNSNA, and therefore few people know that such systems exist and have been used by various countries.

 Differences from SNA

 The main structural differences between MPS and UNSNA are attributable to a different interpretation of newly created value, and of the accumulation of stocks of wealth.
 Consequently, there are differences in grossing and netting procedures for the main aggregates.
 In MPS, many services are not regarded as value-adding, and therefore excluded from the total net output.
 As the name suggests, the MPS aims to measure the annual output of material goods, in contrast with services.
 In MPS the economy is divided up into three sectors: (1) productive enterprises, (2) the non-productive sphere, and (3) households.
 Typically the planning authorities also collected comprehensive data on the physical units of products produced.
 This is normally not the case in conventional national accounts, which measure only the momentary market value of outputs produced.